smirarab/sepp/README.UPP.md

 Requirements:
 -------------------
 Before installing the software you need to make sure the following programs are installed on your machine.

 1. Python: Version > 2.6.
+2. SEPP: Version > 1.0.
+3. PASTA: Version > 1.0.

 Installation Steps:
 -------------------
 UPP is a part of the SEPP distribution package.
 First install SEPP.
+Next install [PASTA] (https://github.com/smirarab/PASTA/).
 Once done, do the following.

 1. Configure: run `sudo python setup.py upp`.